Is Contrave really a miracle weight loss medication?

 Contrave is actually a combination of two medications:

 You’re probably at least somewhat familiar with Wellbutrin because it is a popular anti-depressant but chances are high that you’ve never heard of naltrexone before.

 Naltrexone is an opiate blocker which means that it blocks the effects of pain medication.

-Traditionally, it's used to treat alcohol addition.
+Traditionally, it’s used to treat alcohol addiction.

 But at small doses, Naltrexone causes some interesting changes in the body that can actually promote weight loss.